 It actually means that you need to raise your game as an entrepreneur substantially.

 If you want to court your clients graciously, then consider creating free things for them that could be useful to them before they spend money with you to let them know that you have their needs in mind first and foremost.

 Find a way for them to get to know you from a distance and to approach you as it feels safe for them, so that you can both see if you resonate with one other.

 You business is a house.
 Your customers can’t relax in a collapsing house.

-And also, how can you ever leave your home to invite anyone to it if it’s going to collapse if you leave it?
+And also, how can you ever leave your home to invite anyone to it if it’s going to collapse when you leave it?
 If you’re always patching it together in a constant crisis, how can you give out invitations to the wonderful parties you want to throw?
-How can you be present to your guests, have empathy and put yourself in their shoes when you’re in a crisis?
+How can you be present to your guests, have empathy and put yourself in their shoes when you’re in crisis?

-Perhaps, the central and unspoken fear that drives seduction is the belief that the other person has something without which you can’t survive and that you simply couldn’t get on your own.
+Perhaps, the central and unspoken fear that drives seduction is the belief that the other person has something without which you cannot survive and that you simply couldn’t get on your own.
 This fear creates desperation – it makes these situations into life or death matters.

 I think a first step to even being able to consider courting anyone or anything is to see more widely, to see that our needs can be met in many ways rather than making one person responsible for them.

 Sometimes what this all means (and no one wants to hear this) is that you need to live somewhere else while you build this dream home.
 Or that you need to build a tiny home and add extensions as you can afford to.
 Sometimes you need to have a job to earn your income while you build your dream business.
 Or sometimes you need to start really small and grow your business as you are able.